epi2me-labs/modbam2bed/README.md

 ### Method and output format

+Oxford Nanopore Technogies' sequencing chemistries and basecallers can detect any number of modified bases.
+Compared to traditional methods which force a false dichoctomy between say cytosine and 5-methylcytosine, this rich biology needs to be remembered when interpreting modified base calls.

-The htslib pileup API is used to create a matrix of per-strand base counts including modified bases and deletions.
+The htslib pileup API is used to create a matrix of per-strand base counts including substitutions, modified bases and deletions.
 Inserted bases are not counted.
-Bases of an abiguous nature (refered to as "filtered" below), as defined by the two threshold probabilities are masked and used (along with substitutions and deletions) in the definition of the "score" (column 5) and "coverage" (column 10) entries of the bedMethyl file.
+Bases of an abiguous nature (refered to as "filtered" below), as defined by the filter threshold probabilities option `-b` are masked and used (along with substitutions and deletions) in the definition of the "score" (column 5) and "coverage" (column 10) entries of the bedMethyl file.

 In the case of `?`-style `MM` subtags, where a lack of a recorded call should not be taken as implying a canonical-base call, the "no call" count is incremented.
 The "no call" count is used in the calculation of "coverage" and also the denominator of "score".

+In summary, a base is determined as being either "canonical", "modified", "filtered", or "no call".
+The final output includes a modification frequency and score and coverage information in order to assess the reliability of the frequency.

+**Call filtering**

+To determine the base present at a locus in a read, the query base in the BAM record is examined along with the modified base information.
+A "canonical" base probability is calculated as `1 - sum(P_mod)`, with `P_mod` being the set of probabilities associated with all the modifications enumerated in the BAM record.
+The base form with largest probability is taken as the base present subject to the user-specified threshold.
+If the probability is below the threshold the call is masked and contributes to the "filtered" base count rather than the "canonical" or "modified" counts.

-**An aside on alternative modified bases (`--combine` option)**
+**Special Handling of alternative modified bases (`--combine` option)**

-Oxford Nanopore Technogies' sequencing chemistries and basecallers can detect any number of modified bases.
-Compared to traditional methods which force a false dichoctomy between say cytosine and 5-methylcytosine, this rich biology needs to be remembered when interpreting modified base calls.

-In its default mode `modbam2bed` considers only a single modified-base tag in the source BAM file and makes a choice between the categories "modified" and "canonical" based on quality score stored within the BAM file. **Only when a single modified base tag is present these categorical names are directly intepretable.** However, in the case where multiple tags are present the quality score does not directly measure the choice "modified" or "canonical".
-The score that should be associated with a "canonical" call is a function of all the modified-base qualities from all listed tags.

-To intepret more correctly the case of multiple modifications being listed in the BAM, `modbam2bed` includes an option `--combine`.
-When used, all modification tags corresponding to the same canonical base are examined.
-The choice "modified" vs. "canonical" for a particular base in a read is then driven by any one of the family of modification tags containing a score which indicates a modification being present.
-For example if both 5hmC and 5mC tags are present, if either the score for 5hmC or 5mC is greater than the threshold score, the site will be deemed to be modifed.
-If all tags when considered independently would indicate the "canonical" category then the output of `modbam2bed` will include a count for this category.
-In all other situations, i.e. a mix of "canonical" and "filtered", the output will contain a "filtered" count.
+To intepret the case of multiple modifications being listed in the BAM, `modbam2bed` can operate in two modes:

+* *default*: alternative modified bases in the same family as the requested modification are counted separatedly as "other" --- neither in the "canonical" count of the "modified" count.
+* `--combine`: alternative modified bases are lumped together into the "modified" count and ultimately into a single modification frequency.

 ***A particular case where `--combine` is useful is when comparing to the result of bisulfite sequencing.***